 Instructions

-- In a shallow dish, combine the flour, paprika, seasoned salt, cayenne pepper, kosher salt, and black pepper.
-Mix well.
+- In a shallow dish, whisk together the flour, paprika, seasoned salt, kosher salt, cayenne pepper, and black pepper until evenly combined.

-- In another shallow dish, beat the eggs with 1 cup of milk.
+- In a second shallow dish, beat the eggs with the milk until smooth.

-- Serve the chicken fried steak hot, topped with the prepared gravy.
+- Serve the chicken fried steak hot with the cream gravy spooned generously over the top.

 Save This Recipe 💌